OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ![XOR instruction inside a loop](Images/Chapters/0x05c/loop_1784.png)

-A note on XOR encryption: XOR is a very commonly used technique to encrypt information where obfuscation is the goal rather than security.
-XOR should not be used for any serious encryption, as it can be cracked using frequency analysis.
-Presence of XOR in such validation logic always requires special attention and analysis.
+XOR is a very commonly used technique to _encrypt_ information where obfuscation is the goal rather than security. **XOR should not be used for any serious encryption**, as it can be cracked using frequency analysis.
+Therefore, the mere presence of XOR encryption in such a validation logic always requires special attention and analysis.

 Moving forward, at offset `0x000017dc`, the XOR decoded value obtained from above is being compared against the return value from a sub-function call, at `0x000017e8`.